Troubleshooting SQL Database Connection Issues

 The quickest way to find out if your SQL service is running is to open the task manager, look under services and find your SQL instance name.
 Another option is to open SQL Server Configuration Manager and verify under the state of your instance that it says running.
 Please note that a reboot can also restart the service.

 Depending on your settings, your Windows Firewall may be blocking the connection.
 To test this, disable the windows firewall from Control panel –> Windows Firewall –> Disable.
 If your SQL database connects properly with the firewall down, you will need to make a port exception for the specific SQL database connection you require.

 5. Change how your client machine points to SQL:

 Finally, if nothing else works, you may need to change how your client machine points to SQL.
 Under file -> configuration you will see how the connection looks to the database.
 The connection may be an IP or hostname along with an instance name and port number.
 Like this example: 192.168.1.100\SQLExpress,1433.
 Using that information will properly point the connection using all available information.
 You can also replace the IP with hostname if you do not have a static IP address set on your server, and this option is strongly recommended.

-Josh Plumlee has over 10 years of experience building custom PCs and a vast knowledge of computer hardware and performance.
-In his free time, he likes to ride his motorcycles and experience the outdoors camping, hunting and exploring.
+Josh Plumlee has over 10 years of experience building custom PCs and vast knowledge of computer hardware and performance.
+In his free time, he likes to ride his motorcycles and experience the outdoors camping, hunting, and exploring.